-Long Term Disability for IBS
+Long-Term Disability Claims for IBS

 To prove to the disability insurance company that your IBS is disabling, your medical records need to show how your IBS symptoms are so severe that they interfere with your ability to work.
 For example, if your constipation, abdominal pain, and cramping interfere with your ability to focus and work at an acceptable pace, the insurance company should take these limitations into account in evaluating your disability claim.

-Social Security Disability Benefits for IBS
+Social Security Disability Claims for IBS

 While it may be difficult to win, it is possible to win a disability case with the SSA for IBS.
 IBS is not currently included in the SSA’s Listing of Impairments.
-However, your condition does not have to be a part of the SSA listing of impairments for you to receive Social Security Disability Insurance (SSDI) benefits if you prove that you are unable to work a full-time job due to your symptoms.
+However, your condition does not have to be a part of the SSA listing of impairments for you to receive Social Security Disability Insurance (SSDI) benefits if you prove that you cannot work a full-time job due to your symptoms.

 There is also a time requirement that must be satisfied.
 Your disabling condition and resulting symptoms must last or be expected to last for 12 months or more to be eligible to receive Social Security Disability benefits from the SSA.

-Get Help From a Disability Attorney in Your IBS Disability Claim
+Get Help with Your IBS Disability Claim

 Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve for your irritable bowel syndrome.
 Even if you have been denied benefits, that does not mean your fight is over.
 Many people are denied benefits the first time they apply.
 You have the right to file an appeal and try to get more information that may help your case.

-Getting expert help from a lawyer that specializes in disability law is often the difference between being denied and being approved for benefits.
+Getting expert help from a lawyer specializing in disability law is often the difference between being denied and being approved for benefits.
 While the appeal process can be daunting, your experienced disability attorney will be able to guide you through the process.
 They do not get paid until you win your case.
 You can seek help without worrying about upfront costs or unexpected bills.